andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/14-coda.md

 </figure>

-The second emphasis of New Mexican enchiladas is explicitly related to enchiladas, and based on the strong feelings a disconcertingly large proportion of the population hold about tropical fruits on pizza, likely to be controversial.
+The second emphasis of New Mexican enchiladas is explicitly related to enchiladas and - based on the strong feelings a disconcertingly large proportion of the population hold about tropical fruits on pizza - likely to be controversial.
 Instead of rolling the enchiladas in a tortilla sleeping bag, enchiladas in New Mexico are laid flat and stacked like an order of flapjacks with the filling in between the tortilla scaffolding.